Klaudit/honbot-django/README.md

     * likes to ward
     * Most active
 Use Stripped down bootstrap with customizer
+Banners need to use database
+Banner string needs to be figured out /code didn't work correctly

 Version 2.5 Planned Features
 ---------------------------
 Tooltips
+Social Share Modal
+Find More fun querries
 Move recent matches to ajax and json
 Hero Stats/pages
 Item Pages